david-shao318/KDD23-ADAC/README.md

 Testing a multi-intersection environment involves the [RESCO](https://github.com/Pi-Star-Lab/RESCO) benchmark.

-We test primarily on the cologne3, cologne8, and custom-defined corniche environments part of our version of RESCO.
+We test primarily on the `cologne3`, `cologne8`, and custom-defined `corniche` environments part of our version of RESCO.

-The current files and buffer data are configured to run the corniche environment at 10x traffic.
+The current files and buffer data are configured to run the `corniche` environment at 10× traffic.

 ### Data

 Use either the generated stochastic buffer [data](./resco_benchmark/Buffer/) or a separately generated buffer with [resco_buffer_generator.py](./resco_buffer_generator.py).

-The pre-generated [buffer](./resco_benchmark/Buffer/) has 24 hours worth of stochastic data (using the STOCHASTICWAVE agent) between the times 1400 and 5000 in the corniche environment.
+The pre-generated [buffer](./resco_benchmark/Buffer/) has 24 hours worth of stochastic data (using the `STOCHASTICWAVE` agent) between the times `1400` and `5000` in the `corniche` environment.

 ### Policy Building and Evaluation

-After generating a compatible buffer or using the pre-generated buffer, use the configurable [resco_adac_v4.0.py](./resco_adac_v4.0.py) script to test various behavioral and RL algorithms, including CYCLIC, STOCHASTIC, MAXPRESSURE, IDQN, and ADAC, on standard RESCO maps and the corniche environment.
+After generating a compatible buffer or using the pre-generated buffer, use the configurable [resco_adac_v4.0.py](./resco_adac_v4.0.py) script to test various behavioral and RL algorithms, including `CYCLIC`, `STOCHASTIC`, `MAXPRESSURE`, `IDQN`, and ADAC, on standard RESCO maps and the corniche environment.

+For training ADAC, set the `--agent` to the behavioral agent used to train the buffer data.
+Set `--which` to `ADAC` (set to `NotADAC` for all other policies).
+Set `--how` to the chosen method of considering neighboring intersections (`Nil` does not consider neighbors, `Average_Cat` takes the average of all neighbors and concatenates their state to each intersection's state, as described in the paper).

 ## Single-Intersection